Marietta and Cincinnati Railroad

+History

 The M&C was founded as the Belpre and Cincinnati Railroad (B&C) in 1845 The destination of the B&C was changed from Belpre to Marietta, Ohio, and in 1851 the name of the railroad was changed to The Marietta and Cincinnati Railroad.
 The M&C reached Loveland, Ohio by 1857.
 The company entered bankruptcy in 1858, from which it emerged in 1860.
 The first through-train from Cincinnati, using the tracks of The Little Miami Railroad to reach Loveland, ran on April 9, 1857.

 An extension of the right-of-way from Marietta upriver to Bellaire, Ohio, to enable a connection across the Ohio River with the Baltimore and Ohio Railroad at Wheeling, Virginia, had been largely graded with stone culverts constructed by the 1858 bankruptcy.
 Construction stopped.
 The Pennsylvania Railroad (PRR) later purchased the right-of-way between Bellaire and Marietta.